Albemarle–Kenmore Terraces Historic District: Albemarle Terrace

 The southern row of Albemarle Terrace was constructed from 1916 to 1917 as the "model" homes and were generally alike in form and finish.
 The homes on the northern row were constructed between 1917 and 1918, and buyers were able to choose from an array of trim packages and finishes inside.

 Both rows use the same material: red brick (with occasional burned singles) laid up in the Flemish bond pattern, limestone ornament, white-painted wood trim.
 Two general types of structure are used in both rows: "an 'A' type of three stories with flat roofs, and a 'B' type of two stories with a pitched attic story".
 Each type has two subtypes, with variance in fenestration between the two.
 For the A-type, A1 features four symmetrical 6-over-6 double hung windows on the upper two floors, while the second story of A2 features a triple window, underneath an elliptical arch with a fluted sunburst design.
 For the B-type, B1 features a triple-windowed bay at the first story, and a rectangular doorway consisting of a multi-light paneled door with a leaded glass transom, flanked by fluted pilasters, and topped with a limestone lintel carved with a paneled urn motif.
 B2 has an unbroken front facade, with a triple window instead of the bay, and an arched doorway with leaded glass fanlight flanked by Greek-revival style Doric colonettes.
 Copper roofing adorns the enclosed stoops on the A-type houses, as well as the dormers and bay windows on the B-types, with the pitched attic stories finished with Vermont Green slate roofs.

+Addresses and numbering

+1916 advertisement by Midwood Associates showing the southern elevation of Albemarle Terrace.
+Published in the Brooklyn Daily Eagle, May 1917.

+Due to the nature of the "mirrored" elevation combined with the dead-end block, Albemarle Terrace's address naming is not straightforward.